From strong and sturdy to ergonomic and adjustable, our bed frames are a must-have with any mattress order.

 Many people prefer having a metal frame that is upholstered.
 The new Purple Foundation is an example of this kind of bed frame.
 The frame’s supports are made of high-density polyethylene, so they don’t creak make noise like wood does.
 Plus, the joints of the Purple Foundation are reinforced with nylon buffers to help prevent squeaking.
 To top it all off, the accompanying slipcover gives you a beautiful, polished, upholstered look.

-At Purple, you can find a well-made, sturdy, reliable and fashionable Metal Platform Bed Frame for as little as $159, or if you prefer an adjustable frame, the popular Ascent Adjustable Base starts at $1399.
-Purple has also launched the new Purple Foundation, which features a stylish upholstered bed frame at a price point starting around $499.
+At Purple, you can find a well-made, sturdy, reliable and fashionable Metal Platform Bed Frame for as little as $159, or if you prefer an adjustable frame, the Purple Premium Smart Base starts at $995.
+Purple also offers the Purple Foundation, which features a stylish upholstered bed frame at a price point starting at $415.

 The great thing about bed frames is that you can find them at just about any price point — it depends on the quality of materials and craftsmanship.
 You can get economy bed frames that are very inexpensive, but also flimsy quality, or you can go to the other end of the spectrum and get elegant, hand-crafted bed frames that cost a pretty penny.
 We’ve seen ranges anywhere from less than $100 to more than $5,000, so you have quite a lot of wiggle room to meet your budget.